If you need to make some extra cash, selling or donating your plasma can be an easy way to earn money.

 Many companies allow donors to donate plasma several times in their first month and give rewards for reaching a certain threshold.

 Some companies will pay $300 for making five donations in a month, or others will provide a $10 bonus on the first four donations.
-Be sure to shop around to understand what the sign-up bonuses are and what is expected of you before you choose to donate.
+Be sure to shop around to understand what the sign-up bonuses are and what is expected of you before choosing to donate.

 If you are looking for other alternatives to earn cash, be sure to check out our additional ideas for how to make money.